 - It’s slow, effortful, infrequent, logical calculating, conscious.

-- Example of System 2 thinking: complicated math, or digging into your memory to recognize a sound.
+- Example of System 2 thinking: complicated math, or digging into your memory to recognise a sound.

 What learning leaders need to be able to do is figure out how to get employees to think that way when it comes to making decisions about workplace learning.

-There’s a core theory of behavioral economics Kahneman, together with Amos Tversky, created that learning leaders can use to positively affect employees’ decision-making when it comes to learning:
+There’s a core theory of behavioural economics Kahneman, together with Amos Tversky, created that learning leaders can use to positively affect employees’ decision-making when it comes to learning: